Venezuela says to cut 95,000 bpd crude output in OPEC deal

+* Both states still effectively fight a proxy war (Updates with meetings, quotes)

-CARACAS Venezuela said on Tuesday it will cut 95,000 barrels per day of oil production in the New Year in fulfilment of a producers' deal to reduce global output and strengthen prices.
+CARACAS Dec 27 Venezuela said on Tuesday it will cut 95,000 barrels-per-day of oil production in the New Year in fulfilment of a producers' deal to reduce global output and strengthen prices.

 Jan.
-1 marks the start of the pact by the Organization of the Petroleum Exporting Countries and several non-OPEC producers to lower production by almost 1.8 million bpd.
+1 is the official start of the pact by the Organization of the Petroleum Exporting Countries and several non-OPEC producers to lower production by almost 1.8 million bpd.

 "Without prejudicing its international contractual obligations, from Jan.
 1 2017, (state oil company) PDVSA and/or its subsidiaries will implement a reduction in the volumes of its main crude sale contracts, all in conformity with existing terms and conditions," the Energy Ministry said.